Black Majesty: Black Majesty

 Black Majesty's third album Tomorrowland was released on 1 June 2007.
 The album was launched by another European tour which featured slots at festivals such as Masters of Rock, Benatska Noc, and Europe's biggest heavy metal festival, Wacken Open Air, along with a few solo club dates.
 Bass duties were filled by Richard Filak.
 Upon Black Majesty's return to Australia, they launched Tomorrowland with various shows around Melbourne.
 In the following months Black Majesty continued to display their prominence on the Australian Power Metal scene playing solo shows along with supporting Helloween in February.
 They recently supported Saxon on their April tour of Australia.

 Black Majesty started work on its fourth album in February 2009 for Limb Music Products.
 The group supported former Iron Maiden singer Paul Dianno on two of his Australian shows on 30 May at the Hifi Bar & Ballroom in Melbourne, and on 6 June at the Manning Bar in Sydney.
 In November that year they appeared at Screamfest in Sydney.
 Black Majesty will play a one-off concert in Jakarta, Indonesia as part of the Jak Sound, Jakarta Sound & Music Expo on 6 February 2010.
 Black Majesty released their fourth album, In Your Honour, in 2010 which was mixed by Roland Grapow.
 The release was promoted with several shows around Australia as well as a headlining slot at Indonesia's Bla Bla Bla Festival.
 The band recently announced a European tour to support the album's release.

+In mid-2019, Janevski left the band and was replaced by Clinton Bidie.
+He has since gone on to form the popular hard rock band Wicked Smile with Cecati.
+His daughter Cassidy Paris is also well-known as a musician herself.
+Wicked Smile and Cassidy Paris supported Black Majesty at their 25 August 2023 concert in the Melbourne suburb of Richmond.